Canon M6 vs 80D

 - More modern: Is somewhat more recent (announced 11 months after the 80D).

-Advantages of the Canon EOS 80D:
+Reasons to prefer the Canon EOS 80D:

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Longer lasting: Gets more shots (960 versus 295) out of a single battery charge.